Minimal model of self-organized clusters with phase transitions in ecological communities: The general phase diagram

 \subsection{The critical point at $\alpha=1/2$}

 The above analysis suggests that there is an accumulation of phase transitions at $\alpha=1/2$.
 We see that the chains of interacting clusters grow to community size at $\alpha=1/2$, hence all clusters are separated by $d=K-1$ and interacting with neighboring clusters.
-Since a chain relates the species abundances at its two ends, the maximum chain length $l_\mathrm{max}$ for a given $\alpha$ is analogous to the correlation length $\xi$ in statistical mechanics, which indeed reaches system size at the critical point of a phase transition.
-Accordingly, long-range correlation between species abundances emerges at $\alpha=1/2$.
-In Sec. \ref{sec:Kequals1}, this analogy is made explicit in the case of $K=1$ by explicitly constructing the grand canonical ensemble for the set of stable fixed points.
-Notably, when near the critical point, the resulting correlation length is independent of the temperature and is indeed well approximated by $l_\mathrm{max}$.
+As discussed in Sec.~\ref{sec:Kequals1}, the chain length is analogous to the correlation length in statistical mechanics.
 We can also approximate the corresponding critical exponent: assuming that the bound in Eq.~\eqref{eq:chainBound} is close to saturation for large $l$, we can then expand in $1/l$ and obtain